 Any reproduction or alteration, for fraudulent purpose, of any certificate, rating, authorization, record or report under this part.

 Engaging in any of this activity can result in:

 Congratulations!
 You’ve completed Lesson 1 on Applicable Regulations.
-Be sure to review the twelve (12) practice questions at the end of the video, and also complete this practice quiz as well as it will help you with your final exam.
+Be sure to review the practice questions at the end of the video, and also complete the practice quiz below as well as it will help you with your final exam.